Klementinum – The Baroque Library in Prague | Megalo Travel

 Is it suitable for children and elderly visitors?

-Children generally love the tour — especially the views from the tower.
-Important: there is no elevator, and the 172 steps are steep and narrow.
-Not recommended for visitors with serious knee problems or those using wheelchairs.
+Children usually love the tower and the views.
+Important: there is no elevator, and the staircase has 172 steep steps.
+Not recommended for visitors with knee problems or for wheelchair users.

 Is photography allowed?